Ganyu-Studios/seyfert-html-transcripts/README.md

 const discordTranscripts = require('seyfert-html-transcripts');
 // or (if using typescript) import * as discordTranscripts from 'seyfert-html-transcripts';

-const channel = message.channel; // or however you get your TextChannel
+const channel = await message.channel(); // or however you get your TextChannel

 // Must be awaited
 const attachment = await discordTranscripts.createTranscript(channel);

-channel.send({
+channel.messages.write({
   files: [attachment],
 });
 ```